 Content

-Treating PMDD is like treating any other mental health condition: it may take time to see results, it may take a combination of treatments and it may take more than one try to find the right combination for your needs.
+Managing PMDD is like treating any other mental health condition.
+It may take time to see results, it might call for a combination of treatments, and it could take more than one try to find the right combo for your needs.

 Content

-Premenstrual dysphoric disorder, or PMDD, is a relatively new diagnostic term, but the simplest way to understand it is as a specific name for the most severe of premenstrual symptoms.
+Premenstrual dysphoric disorder is a relatively new diagnostic term and mood disorder.
+The simplest way to understand it is as a specific name for the most severe premenstrual symptoms — or premenstrual syndrome (PMS).

-PMDD essentially represents a collection of physical symptoms, depressive symptoms and anxiety symptoms that are interlinked with your menstrual cycle.
+PMDD is essentially a collection of physical symptoms, depressive symptoms, and anxiety symptoms interlinked with the menstrual cycle.

-The symptoms of PMDD can be both physical and emotional/psychological, and for a diagnosis, you’ll typically have several of the following symptoms:
+The symptoms of PMDD can be physical, emotional, or psychological.
+For a diagnosis, you’ll typically have several of the following symptoms:

 Depressed mood